Chaz Roe: Laredo Lemurs

 Roe signed with the Laredo Lemurs of the American Association of Independent Professional Baseball for the 2012 season.
 He pitched in 49 games for the Lemurs, pitching to a 1.47 ERA with 69 strikeouts in 55.0 innings.

 Arizona Diamondbacks

-Roe signed a minor league contract for the 2013 season with the Arizona Diamondbacks.
+On May 28, 2013, Roe signed a minor league contract for the 2013 season with the Arizona Diamondbacks.
 He made his MLB debut with the Diamondbacks on July 1.
 He was called up on August 24, 2013, to replace J.J.
 Putz Roe pitched to a 4.03 ERA in 22.1 innings with the Diamondbacks.

 Texas Rangers

 On November 1, 2013, Roe was claimed off waivers by the Texas Rangers He was designated for assignment on January 29, 2014.
 Roe elected free agency on February 5, 2014.

 Miami Marlins

 On February 6, 2014, Roe signed a minor league contract with the Miami Marlins organization that included an invitation to Spring Training.